H-137/Snake/README.md

-Snake game made in pygame
+## Snake
+Made in pygame, this is a simple rendition of the snake game